 In this alternate scenario, when a mother enquires about a kindergym class for her daughter, the team member at the reception chooses to ask questions rather than make assumptions.
 This simple act of asking, opens up a pathway for understanding and connection.

-The team member’s questions are thoughtful and open-ended, seeking to learn about the child’s previous experiences, interests, and any specific needs that could be accommodated.
-The conversation is marked by a genuine desire to understand and include, rather than exclude based on preconceived notions.
+The team member’s questions are thoughtful and open-ended.
+They seek to learn about the child’s previous experiences, interests, and any specific needs that could be accommodated.
+The conversation reflects a genuine desire to understand and include, rather than exclude based on preconceived notions.

-Empowered with this knowledge, the team member then consults with the program instructors, discussing how they can adapt their approach to ensure the child’s inclusion.
-The instructors are open and willing to make reasonable adjustments if required to their teaching methods and the class environment to accommodate the child’s needs, should there be any, in this particular situation there wasn’t.
+Empowered with this knowledge, the team member then consults with the program instructors.
+They discuss how they can adapt their approach to ensure the child’s inclusion.
+In turn, the instructors are open and willing to make reasonable adjustments to their teaching methods and the class environment to accommodate the child’s needs, should there be any.
+Sad to say, no such discussions happened in this particular situation.

-As a result, the child is welcomed into the kindergym class.
+As a result, the kindergym class welcomes the child.
 In the class, she finds an environment that is not only accepting but also supportive and adaptive to her learning style.
-The instructors and other children in the class learn from this experience as well, gaining a deeper understanding of empathy, diversity, and inclusivity.
+The instructors and other children in the class learn from this experience as well.
+They continue to gain a deeper understanding of empathy, diversity, and inclusivity.

 The mother, witnessing this positive response, feels a sense of relief and gratitude.
-She sees her child being valued and included, an experience that reinforces her belief in the goodness and potential for understanding in her community.
+She sees her child being valued and included.
+As a result, this experience reinforces her belief in the goodness and potential for understanding in her community.

 This approach leads to a ripple effect of positive outcomes.
 The child benefits from the social interaction, physical activity, and the joy of being part of a group.
 The staff and instructors enrich their professional and personal experiences by learning how to effectively support diverse needs.
 Other children in the class gain an early and invaluable lesson in empathy and acceptance.

 This scenario illustrates how the simple act of asking questions and seeking to understand can lead to more inclusive and enriching experiences for everyone involved.
 It shows that when we approach situations with an open heart and mind, we create opportunities for connection, learning, and growth.
-This is the foundation for building a more inclusive society, where every individual, regardless of their abilities, is valued and given the chance to thrive.
-Creating the safe space, where even the smallest voice is heard.
+This is the foundation for building a more inclusive society.
+A society where every individual, regardless of their abilities, is precious and given the chance to thrive.
+Creating a safe space, where even the smallest voice is heard.

 A Call for Action

 The incident at the PCYC is a call to action for all of us.
-It’s a reminder to question our assumptions, to seek understanding before passing judgment, and to advocate for inclusive practices in all community spaces.
-Let’s take this as an opportunity to educate, to raise awareness, and to ensure that no child feels the sting of exclusion based on their abilities or disabilities.
+It’s a reminder to question our assumptions.
+To seek understanding before passing judgment.
+To advocate for inclusive practices in all community spaces.
+Let’s take this as an opportunity to educate, to raise awareness, and make sure that no child feels the impact of exclusion based on their abilities or disabilities.
 In doing so, we not only uplift those with disabilities but enrich our entire community with the principles of diversity and inclusion.

 At the end of the day, she is just a little girl, wanting to have fun and play and who are we to get in the way of fun!